data-umbrella/data-umbrella.github.io/_posts/2022-08-27-data-umbrella-pymc-2022-report.md

 ### Spoken Languages
 The event was run in English.
 Participants were asked on their registration forms to indicate if they needed a translator.
 No translators were requested.

+We had a channel for `#espanol_chat` which was utilized at a session when there was a Spanish-speaking mentor and participants from Latin America.

-This barplot shows the primary spoken languages by the sprint participants.
+This barplot shows the primary spoken languages by the participants.

 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://data-umbrella.github.io/images/2022-pymc/plotly/primary_spoken_language.html" height="1000" width="1000">
 </iframe>